 What Is an Apprenticeship Program?

-An apprenticeship program is a job training method that combines academic education and real-world experience to help people learn how to work in their field of interest.
+A web development apprenticeship program or other similar apprentice program is a job training method that combines academic education and real-world experience to help people learn how to work in their field of interest.
 An apprenticeship training provider creates a contract with an apprentice to equip them with career-specific skills.
 They organize the training of apprentices.

-Apprenticeship programs can run for two to five years.
+Apprenticeship programs in New York, Boston, or virtually anywhere can run for two to five years.
 Most companies hire their apprentices or have hiring partners to provide career opportunities after their apprenticeship contract ends.
 You will usually get paid as an apprentice, and according to ZipRecruiter, the average apprentice earns $14 per hour.

 To become an apprentice, you have to be at least 16 years old and no longer attending school as a full-time student.
 An intermediate apprenticeship is excellent for recent graduates as it requires no previous professional experience.
 For most tech and coding apprenticeships, you don’t need work experience, a degree, or formal qualifications.